Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: Abstract

 \section{Abstract}

-Deep visuomotor policy learning achieves promising results in control tasks such as robotic manipulation and autonomous driving, where the action is generated from the visual input by the neural policy.
+Deep visuomotor policy learning, which aims to map raw visual observation to action, achieves promising results in control tasks such as robotic manipulation and autonomous driving.
 However, it requires a huge number of online interactions with the training environment, which limits its real-world application.
 Compared to the popular unsupervised feature learning for visual recognition, feature pretraining for visuomotor control tasks is much less explored.
-In this work, we aim to pretrain policy representations for driving tasks using hours-long uncurated YouTube videos.
-A new contrastive policy pretraining method is developed to learn action-conditioned features from video frames with action pseudo labels.
-Experiments show that the resulting action-conditioned features bring substantial improvements to the downstream reinforcement learning and imitation learning tasks, outperforming the weights pretrained from previous unsupervised learning methods.
-Code and models will be made publicly available.
+In this work, we aim to pretrain policy representations for driving tasks by watching hours-long uncurated YouTube videos.
+Specifically, we train an inverse dynamic model with a small amount of labeled data and use it to predict action labels for all the YouTube video frames.
+A new contrastive policy pretraining method is then developed to learn action-conditioned features from the video frames with pseudo action labels.
+Experiments show that the resulting action-conditioned features obtain substantial improvements for the downstream reinforcement learning and imitation learning tasks, outperforming the weights pretrained from previous unsupervised learning methods and ImageNet pretrained weight.
+Code, model weights, and data are available at: \href{https://metadriverse.github.io/ACO/}{https://metadriverse.github.io/ACO}.